larqsine/kahootProject/README.md

 ## Adding your own production URL to your WebSocket API

-You can always find your production URL on cloud run:
+You can always find your production URL on cloud run: (dont forget to switch https and wss)

 ![alt text](image-4.png)